 The Kwakwaka'wakw have been instrumental in spearheading a movement to reclaim their birthright to traditional art, dances, songs, legends, ceremonies, and language.
 With some visits, you will have the opportunity to hear the origin story of the people, legends from the past, and finally shown a selected number of traditional dances (Big House ceremonies may not coincide with all visits).
 Depart at approximately 5:00pm for a walk to the ferry terminal and journey back to Port McNeill.

 After breakfast, check out of lodgings at Port McNeil and return to Nanaimo.

 Stay Longer: Add a day to see the Grizzly Bears.
-In the wild and pristine region of Western Canada's Pacific Northwest, a select few travelers are afforded the incomparable thrill of close encounters with some of North America's most impressive creatures – massive grizzly bears.
-Each spring the Grizzlies are seen feeding on grasses near the inlet shores.
+In the wild and pristine region of Western Canada's Pacific Northwest, a select few travellers are afforded the incomparable thrill of close encounters with some of North America's most impressive creatures – massive grizzly bears.
+Each spring, the Grizzlies are seen feeding on grasses near the inlet shores.
 Each fall, when millions of salmon make their final spawning run giant grizzlies gather at the spawning channels to fatten their already massive bodies in preparation for the imminent winter freeze.
-Bald eagles, grebes, Marbled Murlets, loons, herons and many others are frequently seen.
+Bald eagles, grebes, Marbled Murrelets, loons, herons and many others are frequently seen.
 We will depart by boat early for a full day program and enjoy the added experience of hiking in the Great Bear Rainforest.
 Lunch included.